KxSystems/docs-v1/docs/ref/lists.md

 q)` sv `:/home/kdb/q`data`2010.03.22`trade
 `:/home/kdb/q/data/2010.03.22/trade
 ```
-If the first element is not a file handle, returns a symbol where the elements are joined, separated by `.` (dot).
+If the first item is not a file handle, returns a symbol where the items are joined, separated by `.` (dot).
 This is useful for building filenames with a given extension:
 ```q
 q)` sv `mywork`dat
 `mywork.dat